IBM-Blockchain-Archive/marbles/docs/config_file.md

 **Field Details**

-- `network_id` - The main purpose of this is to detect when people try to use the default file w/o editing!
-Set it to anything other than `FakeNetworkId` to get past the startup check.
+- `name` - The main purpose of this is to detect when people try to use the default file w/o editing!
+Set it to anything other than `Place Holder Network Name` to get past the startup check.
+- `client`
+	- `organization` = The name of the org to use for our application.
+This name will match an entry in the `organizations` object.
+	- `credentialStore` - (Optional)
+		- `path` - The path of a key value store for the SDK to use.
+Stores crypto material.
+- `channels`
+	- `orderers` - An array of names of a orderers that have joined this channel.
+Each name will match an entry in the `orderers` object.
+	- `peers` - An array of names of peers that has joined this channel.
+Each name will match an entry in the `peers` object.
+	- `chaincodes` - An object of instantiated chaincode IDs on this channel.
+The key is a chaincode id, the value is the chaincode version.
+	- `x-blockDelay` - Time in ms for a block to be created by the orderer.
+This is a setting for the channel.
+- `organizations`
+	- `peers` - The key name of a peer that is owned by this org.
+This name will match an entry in the `peers` object.
+	- `certificateAuthorities` - The key name of a ca that is owned by this org.
+This name will match an entry in the `certificateAuthorities` object.
+	- `peers` - The key name of a peer that is owned by this org.
+This name will match an entry in the `peers` object.
+	- `adminPrivateKey` - Note this object can contain `path` **or** `pem` fields.
+		- `path`- The path to an admin private key.
+Used during install and instantiated.
+		- `pem` - The admin private key.
+Used during install and instantiated.
+	- `signedCert` - Note this object can contain `path` **or** `pem` fields.
+		- `path` - The path to an admin signed certificate.
+Used during install and instantiate.
+		- `pem` - The admin signed certificate.
+Used during install and instantiate.
-- `orderers` - An Array.
+- `orderers` - An object.
 Must have at least 1 entry.
 You can add more, but currently only the first one will be used.
-	- `discovery_url` - The gRPC url to reach the orderer.
+	- `url` - The gRPC url to reach the orderer.
 It must include the port.
-	- `msp_id` - The ID associated with the orderer.
-See fabric documentation for MSP information.
-- `cas` - An Array.
+- `peers` - An object.
 Must have at least 1 entry.
 You can add more, but currently only the first one will be used.
-	- `api_url` - The gRPC url to reach the ca. It must include the port.
+	- `url` - The gRPC url to reach the peer.
+It must include the port.
+	- `eventUrl` - The gRPC url to reach event endpoint of the peer.
+It must include the port and it is different than the discovery port!
+- `certificateAuthorities` - An object.
+Must have at least 1 entry.
+You can add more, but currently only the first one will be used.
-	- `msp_id` - The ID associated with the ca.
+	- `url` - The gRPC url to reach the ca. It must include the port.
-	- `orgs` - An object of organizations
-		- `users` - An array of enroll IDs and secrets for this org.
+	- `registrar` - An object of enroll IDs and secrets for this org.
 Used for invokes and queries on chaincode.
 		- `enrollId` - A registered user's id on the CA. Can be found in the CA's yaml file.
 		- `enrollSecret` - A registered user's secret on the CA. Can be found in the CA's yaml file.
-		- `ca_name` - The CA to use to authenticate the enroll ID
+	- `caName` - The CA to use to authenticate the enroll ID.
-		- `privateKeyPEM` - An admin private key.
-Used during install and instantiated.
-		- `signedCertPEM` - An admin signed certificate.
-Used during install and instantiate.
-- `peers` - An array.
-Must have at least 1 entry.
-You can add more, but currently only the first one will be used.
-	- `discovery_url` - The gRPC url to reach the peer.
-It must include the port.
-	- `event_url` - The gRPC url to reach event endpoint of the peer.
-It must include the port and it is different than the discovery port!
-	- `msp_id` - The ID associated with the peer.
-- `app` - This is an object
-	- `channel_id` - Name of the channel where marbles chaincode has been instantiated.
-	- `chaincode_id` - Name of the chaincode installed.
-	- `chaincode_version` - Version of the chaincode installed.
-	- `block_delay` - Time in ms for a block to be created by the orderer.
-This is a setting in the orderer's yaml.
-- `tls_certificates` - TLS certificate options.
-	- `common_name` - Only needed when using self signed certs.
-It will override the common name.
-	- `pem` - Can be either the complete PEM file that has line breaks encoded as `\n` **OR** a relative file path to a PEM file inside the `config` folder.

 Once you have edited `blockchain_creds_tls.json` you are ready to install/instantiate Marbles.